adahuncle/spa-to-csv-flexible/README.md

 Notice that I specified the wavenumbers that I work with, you may need to change that.
 When trying to read the wavenumbers from the spa file instead, the computer crashed, so I incorporated them manually.

 You will need to install spectrochempy, which works with python 3.9 and 3.10

+**Added variable data frame detection so that different IR instruments can be used with this script** -Adahuncle